bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch8-2">8.2 Filter Effects 101</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Let's move on to some simple custom filter effects.
-We've already seen the feGaussianBlur primitive in action so I won't give it its own section here, but it's worth mentioning before I move on that its main attribute stdDeviation can actually accept two values as well as one.
-If you supply two, the first number will control the blur along the x axis and the second the blur along the y axis.
+<p>Let's move on to some simple custom filter effects.
+We've already seen
+the feGaussianBlur primitive in action so I won't give it its own section here, but it's worth mentioning before I move on that its main attribute stdDeviation can actually accept two values as well as one.
+If you supply two, the first number will control the blur along the x axis and the second the blur along the y axis.</p>

 <pre>
 // <i>Create a 'motion' blur effect.</i>